microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 ## Deployment

 As mentioned, this deployment will leverage ARM templates.
-You will deploy an ARM template per resource group that are responsible for creating all the Azure resources as well as the "on-premises" resources that will be onboarded to Azure Arc.
+You will deploy an ARM template per resource group that is responsible for creating all the Azure resources as well as the "on-premises" resources that will be onboarded to Azure Arc.

 * Before deploying the ARM template, login to Azure using AZ CLI with the ```az login``` command.